JoshuaJose978/stable_diffusion_image_gen_app/readme.md

 This application is a Streamlit-based web interface that leverages the Stable Diffusion 3.5 Medium model to generate high-quality images from text descriptions.
 It features an intuitive user interface with customizable generation parameters and optimized performance through CUDA acceleration and model quantization.

-⚠️ **Important**: This application requires an NVIDIA GPU with CUDA support.
-CPU-only execution is not recommended due to significantly slower performance.
+⚠️ **Important**: This application requires:
+- An NVIDIA GPU with CUDA support (CPU-only execution is not recommended due to significantly slower performance)
+- Access to Stable Diffusion 3.5 Medium model (requires approval from Hugging Face)
+- Valid Hugging Face authentication token

 ## Use Cases